 - The birth and or care of a newborn child of an employee;

 - To care for an immediate family member with s serious mental or physical health condition;

 - To take medical leave if they are unable to work because of a serious health condition;

 The FMLA prevents employers from taking any discriminatory or retaliatory action against employees for taking medical leave to take care of a family member.
-You can find more information about the FMLA here.
+More information about the FMLA can be found here.

 Americans with Disabilities Act

-Congress created the Americans with Disabilities Act (“ADA”) to protect employees with disabilities from discrimination in employment.
+The Americans with Disabilities Act (“ADA”) was created to protect employees with disabilities from discrimination in employment.
 Still, the Act also contains protections for these individuals’ family members and caretakers.